Do you want to know how to remove nails from wood? Follow this post to know more about removing nails from wood.

 Method Five: Removing Buried Nails Using Nail Kicker

-You can remove nails from wood with a nail jack, also known as a nail kicker or nail puller.
+It is also called a nail kicker or nail puller.
+A nail jack can be used to take nails out of wood.
 It consists of two parts: a nail hole and a hammer handle.
-To use a nail jack, simply place the nail hole over the nail you want to remove and strike the top of the nail jack with a hammer.
+To use a nailjack, simply place the nailhole over the nail you want to remove and strike the top of the nailjack with a hammer.
 The nail will be extracted from the wood, along with a small chunk of wood.

 Method Six: Remove Headless Nails Using a Pair of Pliers